dihedron/netcheck/README.md

 id: my-bundle
 description: a collection of useful checks
 timeout: 5s         # this applies by default to all checks
-parallelism: 10     # run these many checks in parallel
+concurrency: 10     # run these many checks concurrently
 retries: 3          # in case of failure, try these many times...
 wait: 5s            # ... waiting this long between attempts
 checks: